gadolby/GopAga2.0-Genome/README_geneevo.md

 EKVDVIILIFLEKPFQKSKFLQLRKRLCGSSVLEWPTNPQAHPYFWQCLKNALATDNHVAYSQVFKETV
 ```

-create a text file with each line containing the name of one gene family member in the order of the reference FASTA (reference: TLR.txt)
+create a text file with each line containing the name of one gene family member in the order of the reference FASTA (e.g., TLR.txt)

 ```
 TLR3